-Republika Srpska: Wind energy strategic path for local power utilities28.
-July 2016. / SEE Energy News
+Republika Srpska: Wind energy strategic path for local power utilities, SEE Energy News

 The Ministry of Industry, Energy and Mining of the Republic of Srpska stated for Srna that the share of renewable energy sources in the Republic of Srpska was around 42.9 percent last year, and the target is to increase the total amount by six and reach 48 percent.